 HBV core protein assembles into a capsid structure, which is required for viral replication.
 The current commercially available therapies (NAs or Peg-IFN) significantly reduce HBV DNA levels in the serum, but HBV replication continues in the liver, thereby enabling HBV infection to persist.
 More effective therapies for patients require new agents which will further block viral replication.
 We are developing capsid inhibitors (also known as core protein inhibitors) as oral therapeutics which, in combination with NAs, could further reduce HBV replication.
 By inhibiting assembly of functional viral capsids, the ability of HBV to replicate is impaired.
-Capsid inhibitor molecules also inhibit the uncoating step of the viral life cycle and thus reduce the formation of cccDNA, the viral reservoir which resides in the cell nucleus, and is believed to play a role in viral persistence.
+Capsid inhibitor molecules also inhibit the uncoating step of the viral life cycle and thus reduce the formation of cccDNA, the viral reservoir which resides in the cell nucleus, and which is believed to play a role in viral persistence.

 Our oral capsid inhibitor discovery effort generated promising next-generation compounds, which led to the nomination of AB-836 in January 2020.
-AB-836 has the potential for increased potency and an enhanced resistance profile compared to our previous capsid inhibitor product candidates, including AB-506.
-AB-836 is a novel chemical series differentiated from AB-506 and other competitor compounds in the capsid inhibitor space.
+AB-836 is a novel chemical series differentiated from competitor compounds with the potential for increased efficacy and an enhanced resistance profile.
 AB-836 leverages a novel binding site within the core protein dimer-dimer interface, has shown to be active against NA resistant variants and has the potential to address certain known capsid resistant variants.
 AB-836 is anticipated to be combinable with other mechanisms of action and is also anticipated to be dosed once daily.
-We anticipate completing IND/CTA-enabling studies for AB-836 by the end of 2020.
+We anticipate completing CTA/IND-enabling studies for AB-836 by the end of 2020.